-Advice for residents on maintaining areas of land not owned by the council.
+Advice for residents on maintaining areas of land that the council doesn't own.

-Click on this map which highlights the locations where we will no longer cut the grass.
+Use our online location map to find out where we will no longer cut the grass.

 If any of these locations are near your property and you want them to be maintained in future, you will firstly need to find out who is the landowner.